my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

     - Use <span style='color:#00CC66'>`\textemdash`</span> safe to encoding changes, ✅
     - Option + Shift + hyphen key (<span style='color:#FF9900'>Required unicode support! **Not safe**.</span>)

-  - Function: An em dash is usually used to mark abreak in a sentence in place of a semicolon (`;`) or colon (`:`).
+  - Function: An em dash is usually used to mark a break in a sentence in place of a semicolon (`;`) or colon (`:`).
-    Can also be used in paris to add additional information that is not essential to understand the sentence.
+    Can also be used in paris to <u>add additional information</u>, such as examples, explanatoryor descriptive phrases, or supplemental facts, that is not essential to understand the sentence.
 Function similarly to parentheses or a pair of commas.

     E.g.,
     Dark, leafy greens — such as spinach, kale, and chard — are an important part of a healthy diet.